apache/apisix/docs/en/latest/stream-proxy.md

 For more use cases, please take a look at [test case](https://github.com/apache/apisix/blob/master/t/stream-node/sanity.t).

-## More Limit Options
+## More route match options

-And we can add more limit options to match a route, here is an example:
+And we can add more options to match a route.

+Here is an example:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/stream_routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '